-- Place the bourbon (or water) into a microwave safe bowl.
-Sprinkle the gelatin over the liquid, whisk briefly to combine and set aside to bloom.
+- Place 2 oz bourbon (or water) into a microwave safe bowl.
+Sprinkle 2 teaspoons gelatin powder over the liquid, whisk briefly to combine and set aside to bloom.

-- Whip the cream to soft peak and set in the refrigerator while you prepare the other ingredients.
+- Whip16 oz heavy cream to soft peak and set in the refrigerator while you prepare the other ingredients.

 - Set the bowl with the yolks over a pan of simmering water (make sure the bottom of the bowl doesn't touch the water).
 Whisk until the mixture is warm to the touch.
 Move the bowl to the mixer (or use a hand mixer) and whisk until the yolks are completely cooled and have lightened in color and texture.

-- Whisk the pumpkin into the yolk mixture until smooth.
+- Whisk 12 oz pumpkin puree into the yolk mixture until smooth.
 Whisk 1/2 the whipped cream into the pumpkin mixture.
 Whisk in the remaining cream until it's about 1/2 way incorporated.